youfoundron/urbit-academy/app-school-i/02-agent/README.md

 # The Agent Core

-This directory contains my response to sections from the [Avro](https://docs.urbit.org/courses/app-school/2-agent) portion of the App School I docs.
+This directory contains my response to sections from the [Agent Core](https://docs.urbit.org/courses/app-school/2-agent) portion of the App School I docs.

 ## Sections